 Without further ado, let’s jump in and look at the very best T-Mobile plans you can buy!

-T-Mobile plans – Unlimited One, One Plus, and Plus International plans
+T-Mobile plans – Essentials, Magenta and Magenta Plus

-The basic T-Mobile One unlimited plan charges $70 a month for one line, $50 a month each for two lines, $37 a month each for three lines, $40 a month each for four lines and $25 a month for each additional line.
-It offers unlimited talk and text in the US, and unlimited talk, texting and data while you are in Canada and Mexico.
-T-Mobile One also includes unlimited mobile hotspot data, but it’s pretty slow, with only 3G speeds available.
+The basic T-Mobile Magenta unlimited plan charges $70 a month for one line, $50 a month each for two lines, $37 a month each for three lines, $40 a month each for four lines, and $25 a month for each additional line.
+It offers unlimited talk and text in the U.S., and unlimited talk, texting and data while you are in Canada and Mexico.
+T-Mobile Magenta now offers customers 3GB of high-speed LTE mobile hotspot data per month, per line, with unlimited 3G speeds after that.

-If you are traveling on a plan with Gogo internet service, T-Mobile One offers unlimited texting and 1 hour of free Wi-Fi data on those flights.
-Finally, if you want to stream video, T-Mobile One offers unlimited streaming, but just at 480p resolution.
-The standard One plan is perfect for both individuals, as well as families, who want the benefits of unlimited high-speed data, but can live without some features for a cheaper price.
+If you are traveling on a plane with Gogo internet service, T-Mobile Magenta offers unlimited texting and one hour of free Wi-Fi data on those flights.
+It also offers the Netflix Basic streaming subscription service for free.
+If you want to stream video from other sources like YouTube, T-Mobile Magenta offers unlimited streaming, but just at 480p resolution.

 How to get Netflix with T-Mobile One

-Recently, T-Mobile announced that T-Mobile One Family plans with two or more lines would be able to get a free standard subscription to the Netflix streaming video service, which normally costs $9.99 a month, for streaming TV shows and movies on up to two devices at the same time.
-Current T-Mobile One family plan users can open the T-Mobile app, visit MyT-Mobile.com, a retail store, or call customer service to add the free Netflix subscription.
+T-Mobile is letting customers on the Magenta and Magenta Plus plans get access to a free subscription to Netflix.
+Current T-Mobile Magenta users can open the T-Mobile app, visit MyT-Mobile.com, a retail store, or call customer service to add the free Netflix subscription.
 If you’re a new customer, you’ll need to visit a T-Mobile store, go to T-Mobile.com, or call 1-800-TMobile to activate this plan.

 Once the promotion is activated on your account, you’ll receive a URL to link your T-Mobile account with your Netflix account.
 It’s worth noting that if you’re an existing Netflix customer, it may take 1-2 Netflix billing cycles for your billing to transfer to your T-Mobile bill.
 Also, if you have signed up for the more expensive Netflix Premium subscription, which lets you download to four devices simultaneously and offers 4K video streaming on some TVs, T-Mobile will still cover the cost up to the standard fee, but you’ll have to pay the difference through your T-Mobile bill.

-Keep in mind this deal is just for regular T-Mobile One Family plans with two or more lines.
-The recent T-Mobile One Unlimited 55+ plan, which also offers two lines for couple that are 55 years of age or over, does not offer the Netflix freebie; those customers will have to switch to a standard T-Mobile One plan to get the promotion.
+Keep in mind this deal is just for regular T-Mobile Magenta plans with two or more lines.
+Customers on the Magenta Unlimited 55 plan will have to switch to a standard T-Mobile Magenta plan to get the promotion.

 Adding tablets, connected devices, and other things you should know

-T-Mobile allows customers to add a tablet to any of its One unlimited plans for an extra $20 a month.
+T-Mobile allows customers to add a tablet to any of its Magenta unlimited plans for an extra $20 a month.
 If you have a smartwatch or other connected wearable, it can also be added to any One plan for an extra $10 a month.
-All of the One plan prices include the use of the $5 a month discount when using AutoPay to pay off bills.
+All of the Magenta plan prices include the use of the $5 a month discount when using AutoPay to pay off bills.

 You will also have to purchase a T-Mobile SIM card kit for $25 if you don’t already have one.
 T-Mobile says that if a person uses over 50 GB of data before their monthly bill cycle ends, he or she may experience speed throttling if their cell tower is congested.
 This will likely only affect a very small fraction of T-Mobile’s users.